soot-oss/SootUp/docs/installation.md

 Since the project is not available as a maven artefact, you first need to built it from source.
 See [Building from Source](#building-from-source)

-Below we only show how you can add the ```soot.core``` module to your project.
+Below we only show how you can add the ```sootup.core``` module to your project.
 Depending on your needs you can import other modules too.
 See [Modules](../#modular-architecture) to learn more about the modules.

 1. Maven: